Vito Corleone: Fictional biography and early years

 The character's story begins as Vito Andolini in Corleone, Sicily, in the Kingdom of Italy.
 In the novel, he was said to be born on April 29, 1887, which his tombstone reads in the first film; however, the second film establishes his birthdate as December 7, 1891.
-In 1901, the local mafia chieftain, Don Ciccio, murders Vito's father Antonio when he refuses to pay him tribute.
+In 1901, the local Mafia chieftain, Don Ciccio, orders Vito's father Antonio murdered when he refuses to pay him tribute.
 Paolo, Vito's older brother (presumably ret-conned as the one born in 1887), swears revenge, but Ciccio's men kill him too.
 Vito's mother begs Ciccio to spare Vito, but Ciccio refuses, reasoning the boy will seek revenge as a grown man.
 Upon Ciccio's refusal, Vito's mother holds a knife to Ciccio's throat, allowing her son to escape while Ciccio's men kill her.
-Family friends smuggle Vito out of Sicily, putting him on a ship with immigrants traveling to America.
+Ciccio's men roam the neighborhood demanding that they give up Vito, prompting family friends to smuggle Vito out of Sicily for his safety.
+They put him on a ship with immigrants traveling to America.
 At Ellis Island, an immigration official renames him Vito Corleone presumably by mistake, using his village for his surname.
 He later uses Andolini as his middle name in acknowledgment of his family heritage.

-Vito is taken in by the Abbandando family, who are distant relatives of his, in Little Italy on New York's Lower East Side.
+Vito is taken in by his distant relatives, the Abbandando family, in Little Italy on New York's Lower East Side.
 Vito grows very close to the Abbandandos, particularly their son, Genco, who is like a brother to him.
 Vito earns an honest living at the Abbandandos' grocery store, but the elder Abbandando is forced to fire him when Don Fanucci, a blackhander and the local neighborhood padrone, demands that the grocery hire his nephew.